-Rebecca Bernstein devoted her life to her family and to the Portland community.
+Rebecca Thurman Bernstein was lauded by local and national organizations for her efforts to improve health care, literacy, and Jewish life in Portland, Maine.
 Bernstein was proud of her Jewish heritage and worked for many Jewish causes, but her interests were not limited to or by her Jewishness.

 Meta Pollak Bettman was an untiring volunteer in Jewish and civic causes.

 Henrietta Gittelson Blaustein was an American philanthropist.
 When her husband died in 1937, she became the chairperson of the Louis and Henrietta Blaustein Foundation.
 In 1951, the foundation awarded $1,000,000 to the Sinai Hospital and the Jewish Medical Center in Baltimore – the largest individual contribution ever made to a Jewish organization at that time.

 Madeline Borg dedicated her career to giving children second chances—through studying juvenile delinquency, working with child welfare and probation associations, and by founding the Big Sister movement.
 She was active in philanthropic work for over fifty years.